QiMata/ansible/src/roles/infrastructure/apt_mirror/README.md

 ## Overview

 This role installs and configures a local APT package mirror on a Debian/Ubuntu server using the **apt-mirror** utility and serves the mirrored repositories via Apache HTTP.
 It is designed to be **idempotent** and flexible, allowing you to maintain an in-house mirror of Debian/Ubuntu repositories for faster and controlled package installs.

+### Enhanced Features (New)

+This role now includes comprehensive enterprise-grade features:

+* **GPG Key Management** - Automatic import and verification of repository signing keys
+* **Health Monitoring** - Built-in health checks with REST API endpoints
+* **Performance Monitoring** - Metrics collection with Prometheus integration
+* **Alerting System** - Multi-channel alerts (email, webhook, Slack) for failures
+* **Bandwidth Control** - Configurable throttling for sync operations
+* **Selective Mirroring** - Package filtering and exclusion capabilities
+* **Mirror Prioritization** - Upstream failover and load balancing
+* **Compression Support** - Package and index compression options
+* **Client Discovery** - Automatic client configuration via DNS/Consul/etcd
+* **Analytics** - Client usage tracking and package popularity metrics

-Key features include:
+### Key Features

 * Support for mirroring multiple distributions (e.g. Ubuntu, Debian releases), components (main, universe, etc.), and CPU architectures.
 * Automatic regular synchronization via cron (daily by default) to keep the mirror up to date.